TakaiKinoko/FangBlog/src/content/cuda1/index.md

 - a set of execution units
 - a set of registers

-- a chunch of shared memory.
+- a chunk of shared memory.

 ### 🧐warp